-Individual instruction in voice or instruments.
-Recitals may be required.
-Note: No more than 12 credits on a major instrument and six credits on a secondary instrument of individual lessons numbered MUP 171-192 and 271-292 may be applied to an associate degree.
+Students take individual instruction in beginning guitar.
+Note: No more than 12 credits on a primary instrument and six credits on a secondary instrument of individual lessons numbered MUP 171-192 and 271-292 may be applied to an associate degree.